-If your dishwasher isn't draining, there are a couple of places to start your troubleshooting work.
+If your dishwasher is not draining, there are a couple of places to start your troubleshooting work.

 First, you’ll want to check for a clog in the drain hose or in the air gap (if relevant).
 Often, you’ll see blockages in drain hoses where they attach to the main sink drainpipe or garbage disposer.
 Unhook the drain hose and remove any debris; then reattach the line and test the dishwasher for improved draining.

-If that doesn't fix your dishwasher's draining problem, next you'll want to check the timer.
-It may seem counter intuitive, but defective timers can keep water in your dishwasher by keeping the appliance from performing the appropriate actions at the appropriate time.
-Check the timer mechanism, and replace it if faulty.
-(Be aware that you can replace the entire timer assembly or just the timer's motor.)
+If your dishwasher is still not draining, next, you’ll want to check the timer.
+It may seem counterintuitive, but defective timers can keep water in your dishwasher by keeping the appliance from performing the appropriate actions at the appropriate time.
+Check the timer mechanism and replace it if it is faulty.
+(Be aware that you can replace the entire timer assembly or just the timer’s motor.)

 Not sure how to replace a broken timer?
 Can’t get a stubborn clog out of your drain line?
 Reliable Appliance has 30+ years of experience, so we can!
 Call us for your appliance repairs today!